MHRT/C Frequently Asked Questions

 New Certification Requirements Questions

-No, if you hold a full MHRT/C certificate you do not have to satisfy the new knowledge competency requirements.
-However, you do need to be issued a new certificate under the new program. (see next question)
+No, if you hold a full MHRT/C certificate you do not have to satisfy the new knowledge competency requirements (start over and redo all your courses).
+However, as of 1/1/20 your MHRT/C without an expiration date is invalid.
+As such, you do need to be issued a new certificate under the new program. (see next question)

 Yes.
 Beginning January 1, 2020, the only valid certification for these services is a Full or Provisional MHRT/C with a valid expiration date.
-Please update your contact information with us by clicking on the email address found on our Updates page.
-You will be reissued a new MHRT/C certificate with an expiration date and continuing education requirement.
+Please see the previous question on how to obtain a new certificate with an expiration date.

 No, the MHRT/CSP program is not changing at this time.
 These changes only affect the MHRT/C.